MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/system-requirements-omnichannel.md

 - You must have an active subscription to the Dynamics 365 Customer Service Digital Messaging add-on for each Digital Messaging user or Chat for Dynamics 365 Customer Service for each Chat user.
 - Use of historical Supervisor reporting through **Omnichannel Intraday Insights**, **Omnichannel Chat Insights**, and **Omnichannel Sentiment Insights Dashboards** also requires Power BI Pro license or higher for each individual in a Supervisor role.

-## System and hardware requirements of Omnichannel for Customer Service with web experience
+## System requirements of Omnichannel for Customer Service

+The system requirements to use Omnichannel for Customer Service are as follows.

 | Area | Requirements |
 |----------|----------|